danukarangith/simple-sentiment-analyzer_python/README.md

 - Text input for sentiment analysis
 - Backend powered by Flask
 - Sentiment analysis using TextBlob
-- User-friendly web interface with HTML and JavaScript
+- User-friendly web interface with HTML,CSS and JavaScript

 ## Project Structure